stephband/scribe/README.md

 There is no provision for choosing a 'minor' key.
 Declare its relative major.

 The key is the key signature pre-transposition.
-If `scribe.transpose` is something other than `0`, the key signature is transposed.
+If `transpose` is something other than `0`, the key signature is also transposed.

 ### `meter="4/4"`